 While this was a genius business decision, it was detrimental to the West’s understanding of how amazing Chinese food can be.
 Don’t get me wrong, I still enjoy General Tso’s chicken, but real, authentic Chinese food is just so much better.

 While not all Chinese food will be to your taste (even the most adventurous travellers might still steer clear of the street foods like giant centipedes on a stick or century eggs), there are plenty of amazing dishes to try in this incredibly fascinating country.

 There’s good food everywhere in China, particularly Shanghai, a top destination with some of the best food in the world.
 One this 3-Hour Local Food Tasting Tour, you’ll try Shanghai’s famous dumplings in the French Concession along with other local dishes in three different restaurants and a dessert shop.

 Our Favourite Chinese Dishes

 Guo Bao Rou: I realize there’s irony in me saying that the Western-version of Chinese food is unauthentic and then listing Dong Bei’s regional “sweet and sour pork” as my first dish in China, but it’s so much different than its American counterpart, believe me!

-Sichuan Hot Pot: More a cooking method rather than an actual dish, having a hot pot in the Sichuan province of China is an experience in itself.
-The piping hot broth is kept simmering in the center of the table while raw ingredients like thinly sliced meat, leaf vegetables, mushrooms, vermicelli, potatoes, egg dumplings, tofu and seafood are dunked into the soup to cook.
+Sichuan Hot Pot: More a cooking method rather than an actual dish, having hot pot in the Sichuan province of China is an experience in itself.
+The piping hot broth is kept simmering in the center of the table while raw ingredients like thinly sliced meat, leaf vegetables, mushrooms, vermicelli, potatoes, egg dumplings, tofu and seafood are dunked into the soup to be cooked.